Let Me Touch Your Mind (song)

 "Let Me Touch Your Mind" is a song written by Oliver Sain.
 It was recorded and released by R&B duo Ike & Tina Turner on United Artists Records in 1972.

 Recording and release

 "Let Me Touch Your Mind" was written by St. Louis musician Oliver Sain, who occasionally performed with Ike Turner's Kings of Rhythm.
 The song is a ballad about a plea to get a lover to let down their guard and be open with their feelings.
 Ike & Tina Turner recorded the track at their studio, Bolic Sound, in June 1972.
 The record was released in September 1972 as the lead single from their album Let Me Touch Your Mind.
-They promoted the song on The Dick Cavett Show in October 1972.
+They promoted the song on The Tonight Show and The Dick Cavett Show in October 1972.
 It reached No. 30 on Record World's R&B chart.
 A live version was released on the album Live!
 The World of Ike & Tina (1973).

-The B-side "Chopper" is a non-album track written by Tina Turner.
+The B-side "Chopper," written by Tina Turner, is from their previous album, Feel Good.
 It later appeared on the compilation album Funkier Than a Mosquito's Tweeter (2002).